alazraq/AutoML/Report/Final Report for Machine Learning II Data Challenge Smart meter is coming.md

 ## Results

 In this part, the results of all the methods we tried is summarised.
 At the very beginning, we tried the **Linear Regression** as a baseline.
 Our score was similar to the benchmark on the website.
 Afterwards, we started working on **Recurrent Neural Networks**.
-Setting them up was very time consuming as we lacked some experience in the fiesd.
+Setting them up was very time consuming as we lacked some experience in the field.
 The results were not really satisfactory as we did not manage to make them perform betten than the Linear Regression.
 Then, we started working on **XGBoost** and **Convolutional Neural Networks** at the same time.
 Both were giving good results but some were performing better on some appliances than others.
 So we tried to **bag** them in order to maximize the accuracy.
 Once we had used the best tool for every appliance, we started **tuning** the models individually, which led to our best model.

 ```python